Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 ### 1.2 Configuration and Management Requirements

-To configure the core dump and tech-support data, export to an external server and to view the core details the following following config and show commands shall be supported.
+To configure the core dump and tech-support data, export to an external server and to view the core details the following config and show commands shall be supported.
 It is to be noted that the tech-support data always includes the core dumps generated on the system.

 ### Config commands